birc-ctib/align/README.md

 The file `src/main.py` shows you a very rudementary way of handling this in Python; in later projects we will see more advanced (and better) techniques.

-You do not need to modify anything in this file, but I encourage you to read it, to get an idea about how you can turn your own code into something that works as a command-line tool.
+You do not need to modify anything in this file, but we encourage you to read it, to get an idea about how you can turn your own code into something that works as a command-line tool.
 It won't be long before you will need to know how to do this.

 For this project, though, once you have implemented the functions in `src/align.py` and `src/cigar.py`, you can use `src/main.py` as a command-line tool.